Setup

 Models

-Seven models are available by default: Opus 4.6, Sonnet 4.6, and Haiku 4.5 from Anthropic; GPT-5.2 and GPT-5 Mini from OpenAI; Gemini 3 Pro and Gemini 3 Flash from Google.
+Eight models are available by default: Opus 4.7, Sonnet 4.6, and Haiku 4.5 from Anthropic; GPT-5.4 and GPT-5.4 Mini from OpenAI; Gemini 3.1 Pro and Gemini 3 Flash from Google.
 Which models appear depends on your configured keys and account.

 The model list is defined in .shoulders/models.json.
 You can add custom endpoints by editing this file — private or self-hosted models, institutional AI servers, or local language models running on your machine.
 Any service that exposes an OpenAI-compatible, Anthropic, or Google API can be added with a URL and API key variable.